Rashaad Penny Player Prop Bets for NFL Week 18 | Seattle vs. Arizona 1/9/2022

 Matchup vs. Arizona

-- Against the Cardinals, Penny's 18.5 rushing yards per game over his four career matchups are 50.0 fewer than his over/under in Sunday's game.
+- In his four career matchups against them, Penny has averaged 18.5 rushing yards per game versus the Cardinals, 54.0 fewer than his over/under in Sunday's game.

-- Penny will go up against a Cardinals squad that allows 109.4 rushing yards per game and is the NFL's 11th-ranked rush defense.

-- This season the Cardinals have allowed eight rushing TDs.
-They are ranked first in the NFL in that category.
+- This year the Cardinals are ranked first in the NFL in rushing touchdowns conceded (eight).

 Recent Performances

-- Penny put together a 170-yard rushing performance in last week's matchup with the Lions, carrying the ball 25 times (averaging 6.8 yards per carry) while scoring two touchdowns.
+- In last week's matchup with the Lions, Penny ran for 170 yards on 25 carries (averaging 6.8 yards per carry) while scoring two touchdowns on the ground.

 - Penny added two catches for 15 yards.

-- In his last three games, Penny has 344 rushing yards (114.7 per game) on 53 carries with three touchdowns.
+- In his last three games, Penny has rushed for 344 yards on 53 carries (114.7 ypg), with three rushing touchdowns.

 Penny's Seattle Teammates